SysKitTeam/docs-point/releases/point-2022-3-release-note.md

 * **Improved speed and performance** for the OneDrive tile when accessing through User details.
 * **Optimized speed and performance** when loading the Lifecycle Management details screen.
 * **Improved speed** for loading the Overview tile when accessing the Private Channel details screen.
-* **Improved Access Review feature** to include exact dates when accessing the PR History Details Overview.
+* **Improved Access Review feature** to include exact dates when accessing the Access Review History Details Overview.
   * Names of columns changed to include Status, Performed On and Performed By.
     * Status bar states whether the action was Completed or Expired, and hovering above it provides information on who completed the task.
 * **Improved speed** for accessing the Lifecycle Management Email Preview.